Bank-Builder/temporal_journey/deployment-demo/README.md

 - https://www.sars.gov.za/TaxTypes/TT/How-Submit/Annual-Return/Pages/Universal-Branch-Codes.aspx

 # TODOs
-1) :question: **TODO** Is it an issue that sequence values replicated are not replicated to destination? https://pgdash.io/blog/postgres-replication-gotchas.html See Sequences section
+1) :question: **TODO** Is it an issue that sequence values are not replicated to destination? https://pgdash.io/blog/postgres-replication-gotchas.html See Sequences section
   - current thinking :thinking:: not a problem as data never inserted on canonical
   - for backup & then restore's a step for brining the sequence values up-to-date is better placed